jettary/stranger-things-toys-tracker/README.md

-# KiSTT - Kinder Stranger Things Tracker
+# Kinder-Things-Tracker

-KiSTT (Kinder Stranger Things Tracker) is a comprehensive tool for tracking and managing your collection of Kinder Joy Stranger Things toys.
+Kinder-Things-Tracker is a comprehensive tool for tracking and managing your collection of Kinder Joy Stranger Things toys.

 ## Project Overview